360 Chicago is also known as John Hancock Observatory.

 360 Chicago’s Sun and the Stars ticket

-Thus you get to view two different spectacular views of the city from the 94th floor.
+Thus you get to see two different spectacular views of the city from the 94th floor observatory.

 Children below 3 years walk in for free.